Nukien/ansible-nzedb/README.md

 systemctl enable var-www-nzedb-resources-tmp-unrar.mount
 ```

 The ugly systemd unit is needed for the tmpfs to ensure that it doesn't mount until *after* the zfs datasets mount.
-If you put an entry in `/etc/fstab` that will mount *before* the main nzedb dataset, which will prevent that dataset from mounting.
+If you put an entry in `/etc/fstab`, then the `/var/www/nzedb/resources/tmp/unrar` directory will mount *before* the main nzedb dataset.
+That in turn will prevent parent `/var/www/nzedb` dataset from mounting.
 Bad things happen.

 If using ZFS, the above configuration has been verified to work.
 The datasets mount in the correct order, and the tmpfs mounts after them.
 Of course, this is just an example, you can use whatever systems and conventions you prefer for disk layout.